feluxe/cmdi/README.md

 -   `Dict[str, Any]`

-Remove cmdargs from locals.
+Remove cmdargs from dictionary.
-This is useful in case you don't want to decorate a function directly, but maintain a separate command interface for it.

-Example usage:
+This function is useful for _Command Interface Wrappers_.

 Example usage: